vechain/vechain-docs/core-concepts/wallets/sync/user-guide/contributing.md

 ## Contributing <a href="#contributing" id="contributing"></a>

-Thanks you so much for considering to help out with the documentation!
+Thank you so much for considering to help out with the documentation!
 We welcome contributions from anyone on the internet, and are grateful for even the smallest of improvement!

 Please fork, fix, commit and send a pull request for the maintainers to review and merge into the main code base.